Driving in Spain

-- >Are the highways in Spain toll roads?
+- >Are the motorway in Spain toll roads?

 - How should children travel?

-No one less than 12 years of age can sit in the front, unless they use a device approved for this purpose.
+No one under 12 years of age can sit in the front, unless they use a car seat approved for this purpose.

-Children under three years must use an approved restraint system suitable for their height and weight and must always be placed in the back seat.
+Children under three years of age must use an approved car seat suitable for their height and weight and must always be placed in the back seat.

-Any person over three years of age with a height less than one and a half metres must use a restraint system adapted to their size and weight.
-These instructions also apply to taxis, so if you want to travel with a baby in a taxi, you must carry an approved restraint system.
+Any person over three years of age with a height under one and a half metres must use a car seat adapted to their size and weight.
+These instructions also apply to taxis, so if you want to travel with a baby in a taxi, you must carry an approved car seat.

 - How can you find out about the road conditions?

-In Spain you can find out real-time road conditions through the website of the Department of Transportation (http://infocar.dgt.es/etraffic/Home?idioma=en_GB).
-The information about roads is available in Spanish, English, and French.
+In Spain you can find out real-time road conditions through the website of the Department of Transportation (http://infocar.dgt.es/etraffic/).
 Also, radio stations provide information about roads in their news programmes.

 - How can you pay a fine?

 The traffic violations sanctioned in the Road Safety Act must always be paid.
-The competent national sanctioning body is the Department of Transportation, through its authority officers.
-When paying these fines there are a few options: Immediate: at the time the traffic violation fine is given.
-Payment is given to the security officer and can be made by credit card or cash in Euros.
-In the case of an outstanding fine, the officer may order the immobilisation of the vehicle.
+The competent national sanctioning body is the Department of Transportation, through its officers.
+When paying these fines there are a few options:

-Online: through the Virtual Management website of the Department of Transportation of Spain (https://apls.dgt.es/WEB_Sanciones/jsp/sincertificado/identificacionPagador.jsf)
+Online: through the Virtual Management website of the Department of Transportation of Spain.